vitorscheifler/boston-airbnb-analysis/README.md

 ## Results

-The main findings of the code can be found at the post available [here].
+The main findings of the code can be found at the post available [here](https://medium.com/@vitorscheiflerdealmeida/this-will-make-you-get-by-with-airbnb-in-boston-783707e885e3).

 ## Acknowledgements